LaunchDarkly

 CodeBehind framework has a simple and understandable structure.
 This framework is even faster than the default structure of cshtml pages in ASP.NET Core.

 CodeBehind is a new back-end framework based on ASP.NET Core.
-CodeBehind is owned by the Elanat team and competes with Microsoft's default web frameworks (Razor Pages, MVC, and Blazer) on .NET Core. - Source: dev.to / 12 months ago
+CodeBehind is owned by the Elanat team and competes with Microsoft's default web frameworks (Razor Pages, MVC, and Blazer) on .NET Core. - Source: dev.to / about 2 years ago

-As you can see, we introduced the modular structure of the powerful CodeBehind framework in practice. - Source: dev.to / about 1 year ago
+As you can see, we introduced the modular structure of the powerful CodeBehind framework in practice. - Source: dev.to / over 2 years ago

 Flagsmith - Flagsmith lets you manage feature flags and remote config across web, mobile and server side applications.
 Deliver true Continuous Integration.
 Get builds out faster.
 Control who has access to new features.
 We're Open Source.